mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

-Our store is the responsible for storing and retrieving data, and sometimes we need to add functionality that is not strictly related to the database queries, for example, cache data, or add instrumentation.
-That are are transversal tasks and not necesarilly need to be in the same block of code.
+Our store is the responsible for storing and retrieving data, and sometimes we need to add functionality that is not strictly related to the database queries, for example, cache data or add instrumentation.
+That are transversal tasks and not necesarilly need to be in the same block of code.

 Our approach is based in idea of a core Store, the one accessing to the source of truth (the database), and a set of layers on top of that adding extra behavior.
 All of them, the core Store and all the layers must implement the same interface, in this case the Store interface.
+This way, from the outside, there is not difference between our core Store without layers, or our core Store with 1000 layers on top of it.

+TODO: Draw with a simple visualization of the layers.

 Each layer is going to embed another layer until the last layer embeds the core store.
 Each layer is going to override some methods (or all, depending on the